anne-d-wic/project-portfolio-analytics-dashboard/README.md

 - Track delivery and risk indicators together to anticipate execution slippage earlier.
 </details>

-## Tools & Skills
-### Tools Used
-- Power BI (data visualization)
-- DAX (measures)
-- Python (data generation & preprocessing)
-- Pandas (data transformation)
-- GitHub (versioning & portfolio)

-### Skills Demonstrated
-- KPI design for portfolio management
-- Power BI dashboard development
-- Star schema modeling
-- Business-oriented data storytelling
-- Python-based data preparation
-- Risk and delivery performance analysis

 ## Reproducibility
+<details><summary><strong>See more</strong></summary>

 The project can be reproduced from the Python scripts and CSV outputs included in this repository.
-<details><summary><strong>See more</strong></summary>

 ### Steps
 1. Run `1_generate_portfolio_data.py` to generate the base portfolio datasets